 Initial contacts with the receiving caregivers should take place in the giving caregiver home and in the presence of the giving caregivers.
 This allows the opportunity for the receiving caregivers to observe the child’s behavior in the current home.

-Receiving caregivers should first “chat” with the giving caregivers, not centering attention on engaging with the infant/toddler.
+Receiving caregivers should first “chat” with the giving caregivers, not centering attention on engaging with the child.

 Allow the child to control the pacing of this encounter if he/she is to start to trust the prospective parents.

-Contacts with the receiving caregivers must occur more frequently with shorter time span between the contacts due to the infant and toddler’s underdeveloped sense of time.
+Contacts with the receiving caregivers must occur more frequently with shorter time span between the contacts due to the young child’s underdeveloped sense of time.

 Ask receiving caregivers to bring several toys to the visit.
 They should leave one cuddly type toy with the child and take the remainder home with them. **(Then when the child first visits the receiving home there will be toys that he/she first became acquainted with in the current placement.
-The nonverbal message is: “things that are okay for you to play with in your current home are okay for you to play with here”.)**
+The nonverbal message is: “Things that are okay for you to play with in your current home are okay for you to play with here”.)**

 Share specific information about routines for the child: What are the routines surrounding meals, bathing, awakening, going to sleep (e.g. sing a particular song, read a book)?
 What are the sleeping arrangements (where, with whom) and sleeping hours (naps, nighttime)?

 Have the current placement begin to transfer the attachment to the receiving caregivers by involving and supporting them in responsibilities, demands and disciplining, i.e. “I need to check on the cake in the oven, would you finish feeding him?”
 “Come help me tuck her in bed” “Would you please change his diaper?”
-By doing so will show the child that the giving caregivers trust the receiving caregivers and so can the child.
+Doing so will show the child that the giving caregivers trust the receiving caregivers and so can the child.

 The child’s acceptance that things are different is essential.
 The child needs to know that something big and important is happening in his/her life.

-Visits should occur at all times of day to help with learning the child’s routine and intentionally includes daily life routines such as shared meals together, bath time and sleep time.
+Visits should occur at all times of day to help with learning the child’s routine and intentionally include daily life routines such as shared meals together, bath time and sleep time.

 Giving caregivers can use a moving calendar similar to Advent calendar for the child.
-The calendar has a door for each date when opened it can reveal specific information “Mommy will pick you up at 2pm”, “Good-bye party at pizza parlor”.
+The calendar has a door for each date; when opened it can reveal specific information “Mommy will pick you up at 2pm”, “Good-bye party at pizza parlor”.

-After two to three visits in the current home the giving caregiver should suggest that the infant/toddler go for an outing with the receiving caregiver.
+After two to three visits in the current home the giving caregiver should suggest that the child go for an outing with the receiving caregiver.
 When this occurs it must be at the suggestion of the giving caregiver.
-This provides the message to the child: “these are people I trust to take good care of you and bring you back home”.
+This provides the message to the child: “These are people I trust to take good care of you and bring you back home”.

 The following visit may include a trip to the receiving caregiver home where the child is re-introduced to the toys from the initial visit.
 Have the giving caregivers accompany the child on the visit to the receiving caregiver’s home.

-Prior to the first visit in the receiving caregiver home the toddler-aged child should be shown pictures of the outside of the house, picture of his/her bedroom and pictures of the family pets.
-If there are other children in the receiving caregiver home, they should be presented to the child at the first or second visit in the giving caregiver home and should subsequently visit the child prior to visits moving to the receiving caregiver home.
+Prior to the first visit in the receiving caregiver home the toddler-aged (or older) child should be shown pictures of the outside of the house, picture of his/her bedroom and pictures of the family pets.
+If there are other children in the receiving caregiver home, they should be presented to the child at the first or second visit in the giving caregiver home and should subsequently visit the child prior to visits taking place in the receiving caregiver home.